-If the crisper drawer in your refrigerator has already been put to work, you may want to pick up some vented containers that will allow excess moisture to escape.
+If your refrigerator doesn't have a crisper drawer — or it does, but it's being used as extra storage for other essentials — you may want to pick up some vented containers that can store your produce and allow excess moisture to escape.

-Each container in the set features a vent that is designed to regulate airflow, which should help to create an ideal environment for produce.
+Each container features a vent that is designed to regulate airflow, which should help to create an ideal environment for produce, according to the brand.
 Though he has not used them himself, Gunter says the vent feature in the FreshWorks containers essentially makes them a version of your refrigerator's crisper drawer.

 Do not wash or cut produce before storing

-In order to yield the best results, it is important to note that produce should not be washed or cut before being placed in a vented container.
+In order to yield the best results, Detwiler advises people against washing or cutting produce before placing them in a vented container.

-"If you look at the idea that [washing] removes a biofilm on a zucchini or a squash or a cucumber, that actually is removing a barrier — a shield, if you will — that would protect it," Dr. Darin Detwiler, assistant dean and a professor of food safety and policy at Northeastern University, told Shop TODAY.
+"If you look at the idea that [washing] removes a biofilm on a zucchini or a squash or a cucumber, that actually is removing a barrier — a shield, if you will — that would protect it," Detwiler said.
 "I would recommend waiting until you wish to eat or cook produce to wash by hand."

 Rubbermaid also recommends storing your produce uncut and unwashed and even suggests putting them in the FreshWorks containers as soon as they're removed from the grocery bag.
 Just store them away in the fridge and prep them when you're ready — exactly the type of ease and convenience we like to have in our kitchen.